RiemaLabs/modular-indexer-committee/README.md

 - `--cfg`: Specify the path of your configuration file.
 This can be used to point the indexer to a specific configuration file instead of the default config.json.

 - `--name` `(-n)`: Indicate the name of the committee indexer service.
 This is useful for identifying different instances or configurations of the indexer.

+- `--url` `(-u)`: Indicate the url of the committee indexer service.
+Usually this prameter is the public IP address or the domain name of your machine.

+- `--protocol`: Indicate the meta protocol supported by the committee indexer.
+Currently, only BRC-20 is supported by committee indexer.
+Please name it as `brc-20` by default.

 - `--committee`: This flag activates the committee functionality.
 When enabled, the committee indexer will publish checkpoints to the DA layer/S3.